jonnonz1/nz-statute-book/acts/public/2008/human-tissue-act-2008.md

 (2) Requirements prescribed for importation of human tissue may relate to informed consent having been given and, if so, they may differ from similar requirements in this Act.
 (3) The standards may be to ensure minimum levels of quality, safety, or both, or may be for other purposes.
 (4) Subsections (2) and (3) do not limit subsection (1).
+(5) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 76 Regulations may incorporate standards by reference
 Regulations under section 74 or 75 may incorporate standards by reference, in accordance with Schedule 5.

 ### 77 Orders authorising establishment of schools of anatomy
-The Governor-General may, by Order in Council, authorise the establishment of a school of anatomy where the study and practice of the science of anatomy may be carried on—
+(1) The Governor-General may, by Order in Council, authorise the establishment of a school of anatomy where the study and practice of the science of anatomy may be carried on—
   (a) in connection with a university, or a school of medicine, specified in the order; and (b) at the place or places, and on the conditions (if any), specified in the order.
+(2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 78 Regulations establishing or recognising national organ and tissue donor register
 (1) The Governor-General may, by Order in Council, make regulations establishing or recognising a register, maintained in any medium by or on behalf of the Crown and called the national organ and tissue donor register, for recording information that is or includes the following: